JoyalJoshy/statussaver/README.md

-# Heading 1
-Privacy Policy
+# Privacy Policy

-## Heading 2
-This is another para
+We Use Scoped Storage Permission to access device folder for accessing images and videos